bobcgausa/cook-js/README.md

 WARNING: Internet Explorer JSFiddle fails pulling files from github, use FireFox or copy to a local directory

 ## Fountain/Particle Definition Properties
-The object definition passed to the Fountain constructor can be user-defined or JSON as follow:<br>
+The object definition passed to the Fountain constructor can be user-defined or JSON as follows:<br>

 var t =<br>
         '{   ' +<br>
         '    "parts": [   ' +<br>